CyberGrandChallenge/Event-FAQ/event_faq.md

 # CGC CFE Sparring Partner

-Q: We're not seeing IDS Tap traffic.
+Q3: We're not seeing IDS Tap traffic.
 Did DARPA/CGC make a change to cause this to occur?

-A: No. DARPA/CGC has received similar reports from a few teams; we appreciate any detailed debugging info teams can forward regarding the IDS Tap.
+A3: No. DARPA/CGC has received similar reports from a few teams; we appreciate any detailed debugging info teams can forward regarding the IDS Tap.

 Q2: Does Sparring Partner support dynamic introduction and removal of Challenge Sets?